darrencauthon/ci_in_a_can/README.md

 1. A default rake task that runs all of your tests.
 2. An environment variable named GITHUB_AUTH_TOKEN.
 This is used to report results back to Github.
 3. An environment variable named SITE_URL.
 This will be the URL of your site, for things like providing Github with a link back to the site to show test results.
-2. A server that will "just run" your application.
+4. A server that will "just run" your application.
 Set up your own server with whatever dependencies your application needs.
+5. An environment variable named PASSPHRASE.
+You'll need to provide this if you want to make config changes.
+You may not need to do this, so this step is optional.

 ## Contributing